ApproxEng/approxeng.input/_sources/howtouse.rst.txt

 Once your controller is physically connected to the computer (whether by USB, bluetooth or magic) and you have a corresponding entry in the dev filesystem, you need to create an object to receive and interpret events from the hardware, and you need to set up a mechanism by which events will be sent to that object.
-The object in this case will be a subclass of :class:`approxeng.input.Controller`, currently there are six supported controllers:
+The object in this case will be a subclass of :class:`approxeng.input.Controller`, currently the following controllers are supported:

 - :class:`approxeng.input.dualshock3.DualShock3` handles PS3 controllers